openstreetmap/svn-archive/applications/editors/josm/nsis/README.txt

 - josm into "C:\Program Files\JOSM" (or the corresponding international dir)
 - josm icons to the desktop and quick launch bar
 - josm file associations to .osm and .gpx files
-- some assorted plugins into "C:\Program Files\JOSM\plugins" (more to follow?)
+- some assorted plugins (more to follow?)
 - default preferences to the current user profile (if not already existing)
 - default bookmarks to the current user profile (if not already existing)

-When the installed josm.exe is executed, it should ask the user to download JAVA 1.5 runtime if it's not already installed.
+When the installed josm.exe is executed, it should ask the user to download JAVA runtime if it's not already installed.
 However, I've not tested this.

 build the installer
 -------------------